Generating Ideas for Comedy

 When you omit a given, you create a new reality.
 This creates new patterns of thinking and is an awesome way of generating ideas for stand-up comedy

-Join the School of Hard Knock Knocks mailing list to receive upcoming stand-up comedy course information, and learn these and other techniques to generate, write, polish and perform you own tight-five stand-up comedy set.
+Join the Hard Knock Knocks mailing list to receive upcoming stand-up comedy course information, and learn these and other techniques to generate, write, polish and perform you own tight-five stand-up comedy set.

 Leave a Reply